 12. Onam – The Harvest Festival Of India

-Onam is a legendary harvest festival of Kerala celebrated with great enthusiasm in different parts of Kerala.
+Onam festival is a legendary harvest festival of Kerala celebrated with great enthusiasm in different parts of Kerala.
 The festival is celebrated for 10 days with the arrival of Mahabali.
 To relish the successful harvest, Malayalee people decorate their house entrance with floral rangoli, wear new traditional clothes, women cook delicious food, and celebrate with traditional music and dance.

-Where is Onam celebrated: Some regions of Kerala
+When and where is Onam celebrated: Some regions of Kerala

 13. Pongal – Displaying Gratitude To Mother Nature

 Pongal is another name for Makar Sankranti, which is celebrated during the same time in various cities of Tamil Nadu.
 This is a thanksgiving celebration where people express their deep gratitude to mother nature for the produce of the year.
-This is one of the most colourful harvest festivals of India celebrated for 4 days.
+This is one of the most colorful harvest festivals of India celebrated for 4 days.
 It is amongst the most popular festivals of Tamil Nadu.